duoduo-88/S2P-XInput-Lite/README.md

 For first-time native BLE pairing, start the connection program and hold the controller's **SYNC** button.
 A previously paired controller can normally be woken with any button.

-Settings and per-controller calibration are stored in `src/config.ini`.
+Settings and per-controller stick calibration are stored in `src/config.ini`.
+Gyro zero-bias is initialized again after every controller connection and is not stored as permanent calibration.
 A missing file is created automatically from `src/profiles/System Default.ini`, and missing keys in an older file are added without overwriting existing values.
-Keep `System Default.ini` in every release package; `config.ini` may be omitted from a clean distribution.
+Default and restore operations also use `System Default.ini` as their baseline.
+Keep this file in every release package; `config.ini` may be omitted from a clean distribution.

 The first launch provides General, Audio, FPS-COMP, FPS-IMM, Racing, Action, and Rhythm profiles.
-Selecting a profile refreshes the GUI and applies its saved settings to a running connection without reconnecting.
+Selecting a profile refreshes the GUI.
+When the connection program is running, it is stopped and reconnected automatically so the newly selected profile is loaded completely.
 Built-in profiles start from canonical button and stick-direction mappings.
 Custom profiles can be saved, renamed, or deleted. **System Default** is a protected read-only baseline and always appears at the bottom of the list. **Restore Defaults** resets the current controls without deleting saved profiles or calibration.

-Mapping layers are global and can temporarily override the active profile while a button chord is held or toggled.
-A layer can remap buttons and stick directions, swap sticks, use a stick as a mouse, or produce linear XInput trigger/stick output.
-Layer priority follows the order shown in the editor.
+Mapping Layer files are global and can temporarily override the active profile while a button chord is held or toggled.
+A Layer can remap buttons and stick directions, swap sticks, use a stick as a mouse, or produce linear XInput trigger, stick-direction, or scroll output.
 Layer files are stored under `src/layers` and can be imported or exported.
+Each game profile stores which Layers are enabled and their priority order; switching profiles changes that state without deleting or replacing the Layer files.
+Only the highest-priority matching Layer is active: held Layers take priority over toggled Layers, then the editor order is used.

 ## Verified Low-Latency Paths